Zacharie Dupuy: Biography

-He was born at Saverdun in the modern département of Ariège in the former County of Foix, France.
+He was born at Saverdun, County of Foix, France.
 Dupuy served as commandant at Quebec City and then set out on an expedition to establish a Jesuit mission among the Onondagas.
 He returned to Montreal in 1658 as assistant town-major.
 In 1662, he became town-major for Montreal.
 In 1671, he was granted the fief of Verdun and, in 1672, the Île aux Hérons and other islands.

 Dupuy was married twice: first to Jeanne Fauvenel, who probably died before he came to New France, and then to Jeanne Groisard in 1668.

-He died in Montreal and was buried July 1, 1676.
+He died in Montreal and was buried on July 1, 1676.

 The Montreal borough of Verdun was named in his honour.